Błażejowice Dolne: Etymology

 The name Błażejowice Dolne was derived from the name Błażej, which is a Polish analogue to Blasius.
 It was first recorded in 1358 as Blazycowicz.
 In Topographisches Handbuch von Oberschlesien, published in 1865, Felix Triest noted the village's German name as Blaschewitz.
+It was noted under its Polish name Błażejowice in the Geographical Dictionary of the Kingdom of Poland from 1880 and in Konstanty Damrot's work on the origins of place names in Silesia from 1896.
 On 18 August 1936, Nazi administration of the German Reich changed the village's name to Niederblasien.

-Following the Second World War, the Polish name Błażejowice was is use since 1946.
+Following the Second World War, the Polish name Błażejowice is used since 1946.
 The name Błażejowice Dolne was introduced by the Commission for the Determination of Place Names on 9 September 1947.
 As Gmina Głogówek gained the bilingual status on 1 December 2009, the government introduced an additional German name for the village: Blaschewitz.

 History

 Traces of human presence in the area of the present-day village of Błażejowice Dolne, confirmed by archaeological research, date back to the Neolithic period.
 There are also traces of Vandal presence.
 People inhabited this area continuously, until the Middle Ages.

-The village was established during a period of German colonization of Silesia in the 13th century.
+The village was established within medieval Piast-ruled Poland during a period of German colonization of Silesia in the 13th century.
 Its name was first recorded in a document published in 1358.
 The second mention was in 1460.
 The name of the person who established the village was presumably Błażej (Blasius, Blažej).
 In 1383, knight Heinrich Kuropes sold the village to Adam Bess.